AI alignment project evaluation criteria

 1. The project is mostly unrelated to advanced AI system safety.
 For example, it might focus on other digital harms like privacy breaches or online fraud, without specific relevance to advanced AI systems.

-2. The work has some relevance to advanced AI system safety, but might be fairly broad or generic.
-For example, a high-level overview of basic safety principles for current AI systems without addressing specific risks related to advanced AI systems.
+2. The work has some relevance to advanced AI system safety, but might be fairly generic or solely focus on current systems.
+For example, an overview of safety principles for current AI systems without linking this to risks related to advanced AI systems.

-3. The work is clearly related to core advanced AI system safety concerns: addressing the challenges involved in ensuring highly capable, advanced AI systems remain safe and aligned with human values.
+3. The work is clearly related to core advanced AI system safety concerns: addressing the challenges involved in ensuring highly capable, advanced AI systems do not cause catastrophic harms.

 4. The above, plus the work explicitly explains its relevance to advanced AI system safety.
 After reading, you'd feel confident explaining to someone else how this project could contribute to reducing catastrophic risks from highly capable, advanced AI systems.